jgmenu/jgmenu/README.md

 them out if anyone wants that.

 It's also worth noting that it has been compiled and runs fine on various
 Linux distributions as well as OpenBSD.

-It also seems to run fine on other
-Window Managers and across Desktop Environments.
+Jgmenu is written with an uppercase "J" when referring to the entire
+application, and lowercase (jgmenu) when referring to the binary file.

 Screenshots
 -----------